nouran551/satellite-orbit-shape-parameters/README.md

 # satellite-orbit-shape-parameters
-This is a Final Research Project on visiualizing satellite orbit parameters Supervised by: ***Dr.Eman Seraj***
+This is Satellite communications courses' Final Research Project on visualizing satellite orbit parameters Supervised by: ***Dr.Eman Seraj***

 * Desgin program of the satellite system by using any programming language ( matlab , python ...............................) to get the relationship between satelillte